rbc-wm-lab/ML-Full-Stack-Interview/README.md

 # ML-Full-Stack-Interview
-Welcome to the full stack developer interview.
+Welcome to the ML full stack developer interview.
 In this interview, there will be three tasks.

 - **Task 1**: Deploy and Run a Jupyter Notebook Server
 - **Task 2**: Data Analysis